onqtam/headjack/docs/why/1_MEDIA.md

 Who benefits the most from fractured & incoherent epistemic commons and uncoordinated & uneducated masses?

+> "As our ability to make shared sense evaporates and as meaning and purpose are fragmented into so many shards, it becomes increasingly difficult to make good choices.
+In fact, it becomes increasingly difficult to even want to make good choices." - [Jordan Hall](https://medium.com/deep-code/the-war-on-sensemaking-900086bca636#:~:text=As%20our%20ability%20to%20make%20shared%20sense%20evaporates%20and%20as%20meaning%20and%20purpose%20are%20fragmented%20into%20so%20many%20shards%2C%20it%20becomes%20increasingly%20difficult%20to%20make%20good%20choices.%20In%20fact%2C%20it%20becomes%20increasingly%20difficult%20to%20even%20want%20to%20make%20good%20choices.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Availability cascades
 ██████████████████████████████████████████████████████████████████